aurobindobhuyan/stikkman-task/readme.md

 $ npm run dev               // run it locally

 // deployment for back-end app
-$ npm run build // this will build the server code to es5 js codes and generate a build folder in server folder, then run the command
+$ npm run build // This will make your app production ready.
 $ npm run start
 ```